cs824655/cpen400a-fall2017-assignment2/README.md

     * C) and **Remove** button.

 2. **Cart Variables:** (4 points)
-    * A) You will need to maintain your cart as a JavaScript global variable **cart**.
+    * A) You will need to maintain your cart as a JavaScript global variable `cart`.
 It should be represented as an associative array (i.e., object).
 Product names represent the indexes, and values represent the number of products ordered by the customer.
-    * B) You will also need to maintain product quantity as a global variable **products**.
+    * B) You will also need to maintain product quantity as a global variable `products`.
 This variable should be initialized as soon as the web page is loaded.
 It is also an associative array of product names and quantity (again an object).
 Initialize all the product quantities to 5.
-    * C) When the user clicks on **Add** button, you will call **addToCart** JavaScript function, that will update the cart (Use the 'click' event for this purpose).
+    * C) When the user clicks on **Add** button, you will call `addToCart` JavaScript function, that will update the cart (Use the 'click' event for this purpose).
 If the product already exists in the cart, you will need to increment the quantity of the product by 1.
 If it does not exist you will add the product in the cart and initialize the quantity to be 1.
 Use the following function signature to define the function (**NOTE: Please follow the function signatures exactly as otherwise our automated tests will fail, and you will be penalized.**).
      ```
      function addToCart(productName) {

      }
      ```
-   You will also need to update the quantity in **products** accordingly.
+   You will also need to update the quantity in `products` accordingly.
    The product names are given in assignment 1, in products folder, image of each product is named as "ProductName_Price.png".
 So you should use the same names here, for example, for "Box1_$10.png", you should name the product "Box1".
-    * D) When the user clicks on **Remove** button, you will call the **removeFromCart** Javascript function, that will update the cart.
+    * D) When the user clicks on **Remove** button, you will call the `removeFromCart` Javascript function that will update the cart.
 If there is no such product in the cart, you should present the user with an alert message saying the product does not exist in the cart.
 If there are more than 1 of the same product, decrement the quantity by 1.
 If the quantity in the cart is 1, remove the product completely from the cart object.
 Use the following function signature to define the function.
      ```
      function removeFromCart(productName) {

      }
      ```
-   Make sure when you add or remove a product to the cart, the quantity in **products** is updated.
+   Make sure when you add or remove a product to the cart, the quantity in `products` is updated.

 3. **Show Cart:** (1 point)
 You need to add a button called **Show Cart** in your website.
-Clicking the button should display all the current product items/quantity in the cart inside an alert box.
+Clicking the button should display all the current product items/quantity in the cart inside an `alert` box.
 Each item should be separated by a newline character for readability.
 For example:
 ```
 Box1 : 3
 Jeans : 1
 Keyboard : 2
 ```
-User the following function signature to define the function.
+Use the following function signature to define the function.
 ```
 function showCart(){
 }
 ```

 4. **Timeout popup:**  (3 points)
 You also need to implement a timeout feature in the web application.
-Once the user loads the web page, you need to start the timer with an initial value of 30 seconds (Use the setTimeout or setInterval functions).
-If the user **does not** add / remove any product from the cart, you need to display an alert to the user.
+Once the user loads the web page, you need to start the timer with an initial value of 30 seconds (Use the `setTimeout` or `setInterval` functions).
+If the user **does not** add / remove any product from the cart, you need to display an `alert` to the user.
 The alert message should be **Hey there!
 Are you still planning to buy something?** However, if the user adds/removes a product from the cart there should be no popup displayed (i.e., the timer is reset).
 You will need to keep track of the time the user has been inactive.
-Use a global variable called **inactiveTime** for this purpose.
+Use a global variable called `inactiveTime` for this purpose.
 Once the user clicks OK in the alert popup, you will need to reset this time.

-At any point in time, the following global variables should reflect the cart state:
+**At any point in time, the following global variables should reflect the cart state:**

 1. `cart` - represents the total number of products in the cart in the form of associative array.
 2. `products` - represents the total products available on the website along with their quantity in the form of associative array.